Terraform for AI Agents (3): A Reusable VPC and Security Baseline

 private-c | n | 10.20.3.0/24 | 251 |

-Public subnets are /28 because they only hold a NAT and an ALB IP.
-Private subnets are /24 because that’s where the agent ECS, RDS, OpenSearch nodes live.
+Public is /28 because it only holds a NAT and an ALB IP.
+Private is /24 because that’s where the agent ECS, RDS, OpenSearch nodes live.
+If you think /24 is tight for agent fleets, multiply by three zones — 753 usable IPs is more than any single agent app I’ve shipped.

 Create the directory layout: